Ryan Murray

 Profile

 Ryan is known for his approachable nature and ability to quickly get to the core of any case.
-Ryan’s meticulous preparation and confident advocacy have enabled him to build his practice rapidly, as well as set up long-standing professional relationships with those who instruct him.
+Ryan’s meticulous preparation and confident jury-friendly advocacy have enabled him to build his practice rapidly, becoming a “go to” advocate amongst local solicitors.

-Ryan’s practice covers virtually the full spectrum of criminal offences, including but not limited to: serious non-fatal violence, weapons offences, arson, fraud, public order, harassment/stalking, sexual offences, motoring offences, drug offences (including multi-handed conspiracies), theft, robbery, burglary and offences against public decency.
+Ryan is often praised for his versatility as an advocate.
+His practice covers virtually the full spectrum of criminal offences, including but not limited to: serious non-fatal violence, serious sexual offences, weapons offences, arson, fraud, public order, harassment/stalking, motoring offences, drug offences (including multi-handed conspiracies), theft, robbery, burglary and offences against public decency/justice.

 Ryan is regularly instructed in trials, Newton hearings, breach hearings, committals for sentence, appeals and bail applications.
 He is adept at handling complex matters and cases involving technical points of law.
-Ryan has defended in cases with issues of insanity, automatism and modern slavery.
+Ryan has defended in cases with issues of insanity, automatism, intoxication, the householder branch of self-defence and modern slavery.

 Ryan has experience of acting and advising in applications under the Proceeds of Crime Act (POCA).
 He has appeared as a lone junior in both the High Court and Court of Appeal.

-Before joining Devon Chambers and focusing on crime, Ryan worked as a freelance County Court advocate.
-He appeared in nearly 2,500 civil hearings on Circuit, meaning he is confident and competent to act in civil matters, particularly in the fields of housing, insolvency and contract.
-Ryan retains a purely civil practice, both advisory and advocacy-based.
+Before joining Devon Chambers and focusing on crime, Ryan worked as a freelance County Court advocate, during which he appeared in nearly 2,500 civil hearings on Circuit.
+Ryan retains a small civil practice – both advisory and advocacy-based – in areas of housing, insolvency and contract.

 Ryan is regulated by the Bar Standards Board.

-• R v T & others (Operation Miching) [2022-3].
-Led junior for the defence in a complex five-handed fraud/drug conspiracy described as “one of Britain’s largest dark web drugs cases”. it concerned the production and onward supply of fake pharmaceuticals via the dark web, the alleged proceeds (over £21,000,000) thereafter beign laundered through Bitcoin.
+• R v T & others (Operation Miching) [2022- 3].
+Led junior for the defence in a complex five-handed fraud/drug conspiracy described as “one of Britain’s largest dark web drugs cases”.
+It concerned the production and onward supply of fake pharmaceuticals via the dark web, the alleged proceeds (over £20,000,000) thereafter being laundered through Bitcoin.
 Served material amounted to nearly 10,000 pages.
 Led by Rupert Taylor.

 Would you like to book a barrister?